This articles describes the tools and functionality available for viewing different user activity statistics.

 Clicking Refresh will update the page.

-With version R32 or later, Administrators can obtain additional statistics for specific user operations as well as login counts.
+Administrators can obtain additional statistics for specific user operations as well as login counts.
 The statistics are captured in a Statistics log file, if the Server Administrator has configured this option.
 To find out more about which operations are captured and how to visualize the statistics, see Working with the Statistics Log.

 In the below Logged on example, there are: